19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 21\.—(1) Where, on or after 1st May 2011 —

-(a) an order is made by a court in Singapore or elsewhere to wind up a DI Scheme member; or
+(a) an order is made by a court in Singapore or elsewhere to wind up a DI Scheme member;

+[Act 31 of 2018 wef 01/04/2019]

+(aa) a DI Scheme member is wound up voluntarily under the Companies Act or under the law of a country or territory outside Singapore; or

+[Act 31 of 2018 wef 01/04/2019]

 (b) the Authority is of the opinion that a DI Scheme member is insolvent, unable or likely to become unable to meet its obligations, or about to suspend payments,